kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 });
 ```

-If you are using JavaScript, the sample code is as follows:
+If you're using JavaScript, the following snippet shows how to create the client:

 ```js
 import { createClient } from "@kintone/rest";